hipe/tmx/fields/README.md

-one place ("pre-unification"), towards the effort of full unification. that is, just because [fi] is relatively modern in terms of when it was created as a sidesystem, this does *not* mean it contains the latest and greatest property modeling facilities. in fact, the opposite is true: at writing, [br] is that place, and subject has all the ancient stuff.
+one place ("pre-unification"), towards the effort of full unification. that is, just because [fi] is relatively modern in terms of when it was created as a sidesystem, this does *not* mean it contains the latest and greatest property modeling facilities.

+at the moment, the implementations for the actively-used concerns discussed here are in somewhat of a diaspora dispersed throughout here and [br] and [ca].  (often, the case is that this sidesystem has the most ancient implements, but we are trying to draw the more current ones in.)